nicolevasos/GeoCitizen/README.md

-# GeoCitizens -Digital Tools for EUDR Compliance and Risk Benchmarking
+# GeoCitizen -Digital Tools for EUDR Compliance and Risk Benchmarking

 ## Overview
 This repository hosts the work from the internship **Digital Tools for EUDR Compliance and Risk Benchmarking**.